Andhaka: Alternate account

-the Purāṇa in which Andhaka's birth story and disownment by his clan remains the same.
+the Purāṇa in which Andhaka's birth story and disownment by his clan remain the same.
 His kingdom was taken over by his cousins, including Prahlāda, when he went to the forest to perform penance to Brahmā.
-During his penance he abstained from both water and food while severing his own limbs as an act of desperation to please Brahmā.
+During his penance, he abstained from both water and food while severing his own limbs as an act of desperation to please Brahmā.

 His actions proved successful.
 A pleased Brahmā appeared before him and offered him a boon of his choice.
-Andhaka asked Brahma to repair his vision and also asked him to make him immortal.
-Brahmā replied that he could not make him immortal since all that take birth must die, although he could choose the condition of his death.
+Andhaka asked Brahmā to repair his vision and also asked him to make him immortal.
+Brahmā replied that he could not make him immortal since all that takes birth must die, although he could choose the condition of his death.
 Andhaka asked that he could only be killed if he lusted after a woman who was like a mother.
 Brahma agreed and granted all his boons.

 When Andhaka returned to his kingdom, his cousins became fearful of his new power and returned his kingdom as well as their own.
 After becoming the lord of all Asuras, Andhaka fought with the Devas along with his army and conquered heaven.
 He then proceeded to conquer the Nāgas, Gandharvas, Rākṣasas, Yakṣas and the humans.
 He thus became the lord of the three worlds.

 He was a cruel ruler and disrespected the Vedas, the Brahmins and the Devas.
 Once while on a journey, Andhaka happened to visit Mount Mandara.
-Charmed by the beauty of the mountain, he decided to stay there and ordered his three generals Duryodhana, Vighasa and Hasti to search for a place suitable to stay.
+Charmed by the beauty of the mountain, he decided to stay there and ordered his three generals, Duryodhana, Vighasa and Hasti, to search for a place suitable to stay.